Short Name: VNP14IMGTDL_NRT

 Long Name: VIIRS (S-NPP) I Band 375 m Active Fire locations NRT (Vector data) distributed by LANCE FIRMS

-Near real-time (NRT) Suomi National Polar-orbiting Partnership (Suomi NPP) Visible Infrared Imaging Radiometer Suite (VIIRS) Active Fire detection product is based on that instrument's 375 m nominal resolution data.
-Compared to other coarser resolution (≥1km) satellite fire detection products, the improved 375 m data provide greater response over fires of relatively small areas, as well as improved mapping of large fire perimeters.
-Consequently, the data are well suited for use in support of fire management (e.g., near real-time alert systems), as well as other science applications requiring improved fire mapping fidelity.
+The near real-time (NRT) Suomi National Polar-orbiting Partnership (Suomi NPP) Visible Infrared Imaging Radiometer Suite (VIIRS) Active Fire detection product is based on that instrument's 375 m nominal resolution data.
+Compared to other coarser resolution (≥1 km) satellite fire detection products, the improved 375 m data provide greater response over fires of relatively small areas, as well as improved mapping of large fire perimeters.
+Consequently, the data are well suited for use in support of fire management (e.g., near real-time alert systems) as well as other science applications requiring improved fire mapping fidelity.
 The 375 m product complements the baseline Suomi NPP/VIIRS 750 m active fire detection and characterization data, which was originally designed to provide continuity to the existing 1 km Earth Observing System Moderate Resolution Imaging Spectroradiometer (EOS/MODIS) active fire data record.
 Due to frequent data saturation issues, the current 375 m fire product provides detection information only with no sub-pixel fire characterization.

-VNP14IMGTDL_NRT are available in the following formats: TXT, SHP, KML, WMS.
+VNP14IMGTDL_NRT data are available in the following formats: TXT, SHP, KML, WMS.
 These data are also provided through the LANCE FIRMS Fire Email Alerts.
 Please note only the TXT and SHP files contain all the attributes.